JamieSKinard/est_wassup_03/README.md

 History and model aved in Models folder/{your_choice_model}

 ### How to Learn(1Stage Model)
-Preprocessing is possible with box_labeling_yolov8.ipynb in the folder called preprocess. and Go to the file named YOLO.ipynb and Just Shift + F5
+Preprocessing is possible with box_labeling_yolov8.ipynb in the folder called preprocess.<br>
+and Go to the file named YOLO.ipynb and Just Shift + F5

 ### How to evaluation